What is universal life insurance & how does it work?

 Because of its flexible premiums, if you’re on a budget, it can be difficult to plan for the cost of this type of policy.
 And before your policy builds up cash value, you’ll be paying a lot of money for that flexibility.

-Additionally, the cost of a universal life insurance policy usually increases over time — on a policy that already has minimal investment guarantees — so it’s not the best vehicle for asset accumulation.
+Additionally, the cost of a universal life insurance policy usually increases over time — on a policy that already has minimal growth guarantees — so it’s not the best vehicle for asset accumulation.
 To get a better estimate of the cost of universal life insurance, get a universal life insurance quote from a licensed life insurance agent.

 Ready to shop for life insurance?